benjypng/logseq-powerblocks-plugin/README.md

 - `<%WEEKSSINCEDATE:28 Feb 1990%>`
   Get the number of weeks since a specific date (accepts NLP).
 For the above example, the syntax will return the number of calendar weeks since the 28th of February, 1990.

+- `<%SIDEBAROPEN:uuid%>`
+  If your template or button contains this syntax, the right sidebar will immediately open with the indicated block.

 # Syntaxes (CONDITIONAL)

 Below is the list of syntaxes that rely on conditions specified.
 Blocks with the conditions will only appear if it matches the parameters.